 A key system describes how many locks a key may operate within a network of locks.
-For example, you may want to only have one key to operate both the front and back door of your home.
+For example, you may want only to have one key to operate your home's front and back door.
 The design of your key system will depend on your individual needs in relation to convenience and security.
 Let’s take a look at some common key systems.

 Twinsies – aka Keyed Alike

-The term keyed alike (KA) is used to describe a lock system where the same key can operate each individual lock in the system.
-Our previous example, of a front and back door that is operated using the same key, is the perfect example of a set of locks that have been keyed alike.
+The term keyed alike (KA) describes a lock system where the same key can operate each individual lock in the system.
+Our previous example of a front and back door that is operated using the same key is the perfect example of a set of locks that have been keyed alike.
 It’s a system that is commonly used in residential settings for its convenience.

 Different strokes for different folk – aka Keyed to Differ

 The term keyed to differ (KD) describes a lock network where each lock requires a separate key.
 In other words, each key can only operate one lock in the system.
 Many homes will have a mixed system, where some locks have been keyed alike, and others have been keyed to differ.
 An example of this might be that a front and back door are keyed alike, but the flywire door is keyed to differ.
 Test question: how many keys will you need to operate these three locks?
 If you answered two, then you’re correct!
 You clearly know a thing or two about key systems.